laserpants/groundfork-js/README.md

 ##### Use cases:

-1. a SPA running in a browser or browser-like environment where local storage is used for device-local persistence.
+1. SPAs running in a browser or browser-like environment where local storage is used for device-local persistence.
-2. ?
+2. As a wrapper, for managing replication and adding offline capabilities to existing systems that run on a local web server.

 A typical implementation entails three parts: